vector-js/vector/hugo/content/svg/_index.md

 ## Advanced Elements

+The SVG specification has a lot of elements, and while not all are covered in this tutorial, there are a couple of advanced elements worth mentioning.

 ### Clip Path

 Clip paths can be applied to elements to show only the part of the graphic contained within the shape of the clip path.
 The clip path is applied to an element and its children by setting the clip-path attribute to point to a clip path element in the DOM tree.